Glorf/ada-2020-project-milestone-p3-p3_lovely-badasses/docs/index.md

 # Snowden's revelations

 In June 2013, Snowden reveals to the whole world shocking news about the U.S. government : the NSA is spying on the web traffic of the entire world !
 This makes the headline of every newspaper in the world, everybody is talking about it.
-Everyone wonders ow they should behave on the Internet, now that they know every one of their searches is being collected.
+Everyone wonders how they should behave on the Internet, now that they know every one of their searches is being collected.

 Today, our task is to investigate how people behaved after the events.
-We will need to figure out wether people were chilled from using the Internet the way they used to, or not.
+We will need to figure out whether people were chilled from using the Internet the way they used to, or not.
 For that, we have at our disposal data from Wikipedia view counts and Google searches counts.

 Let's dive into these datasets and find out **how** people actually behaved.